 Perhaps this question could also appear in the Equity portion of the exam.
 Besides stock price and P/E Ratio, EPS or Earnings Per Share is highly likely to be tested.
 The CFA Institute has lots of ways to test key concepts.
 You’ll need a good understanding of Time Value of Money to pass the CFA Level 1 exam.

 Q20 Financial Reporting Analysis: Earnings Per Share

 Remember how I said EPS will definitely be tested, they also could test it during the Accounting portion of the exam.
-This is by far the nastiest question so far.
+This is by far the nastiest question so far in my spreadsheet.
 It not only asks for earnings per share, it also asks for diluted earnings per share as well.
 You have three whole minutes to calculate both, go!

 I eventually got adapt at solving these style of questions.
 The actual exam question could be easier.
 There is more than one way to answer this question, apparently the “If-Converted” method is what most people recommend.

 Remember what I said about not enjoying statistics anymore.
 It is a large body of knowledge though only a few concepts will actually be tested on the exam.
 In order to be prepared you need to memorize a lot of stuff, including various values of Z for different confidence intervals.
 This is yet another way to test your knowledge of our old friend Standard Deviation.